Xeavin/The-Insurgents-Graveyard/README.md

 Forces all party members into a fighting stance if they enter a location that is not a town.

 ### Forced Keyboard Button Prompts
-Forces the game to always use keyboard button prompts.
+Forces the game to always use keyboard button prompts, as long as no controller is used.

 ### Forced PS Button Prompts
-Forces the game to always use PS button prompts, no matter what kind of controller is connected.
+Forces the game to always use PS button prompts, regardless of the type of controller used.

 ### Forced Xbox Button Prompts
-Forces the game to always use XBOX button prompts, no matter what kind of controller is connected.
+Forces the game to always use XBOX button prompts, regardless of the type of controller used.

 ### Lift Story Restrictions
 Allows the usage of the following things from the start of the game: Party-, equipment-, licenses- and gambits menu, world and minimap, clan primer and much more.